 How to Get Rid of Bad Breath

-Now that you know what causes bad breath, it's time to go over what you're probably most interested in: how to get rid of bad breath.
+Now that you know what causes bad breath, it's time to go over what you're probably most interested in: how to get rid of smelly breath.
 The first thing to be aware of is that many of the so-called bad breath remedies like breath mints, gums or strips, offer only temporary help.
 Brushing twice a day, flossing daily and using mouthwash at bedtime is your ticket to a life free of bad breath (also known as halitosis).
 Proper oral hygiene habits can't be stressed enough!
 Some even say that brushing after consuming sugar-rich foods -- including pasta, bread, potatoes and milk -- is a good idea.

 If you've been searching for a magical solution on how to get rid of bad breath, now you know that the formula is simple: practice good oral hygiene and go for regular dental visits.
 A dentist can also offer more expert advice and tips to suit your lifestyle, so be sure to ask.